-In addition, the management team has established a COVID-19 response taskforce, headed by the CEO and the principal working together with other senior administration staff and academic members including deputy principals, and vice presidents, reporting to senior management and the Council.
-It is responsible for keeping up-to-date with the current situation, coordinating and communicating with different business units and make timely response decisions in according to the risk management plan.
+In addition, the management team has established a COVID-19 response taskforce, headed by the CEO and the president working together with other senior administration staff and academic members including deputy principals, and vice presidents and student service manager, reporting to senior management and the Council.
+It is responsible for keeping up to date with the current situation, coordinating and communicating with different business units and make timely response decisions in according to the risk management plan.